cablehead/gpt2099.nu/README.md

     : enable LLM-side search
     tool_mode
     : provider-specific tool mode
+    provider_ptr (required)
+    : the provider ptr to use for this turn, ("nano", "milli", "mega")

 head
 : thread bookmark; must be explicitly carried forward if continuity is needed